HyperLemons/simple-webui-colabs/README.md

 The script is already setup with Anything-V4.5 model and Anything-V4.0 vae, but can be changed to any by replacing the links and file names.

 **IMPORTANT** This only works with Google colab atm.
-I'm working on a Kaggle version currently, and will include it in this repository.
+I'm working on a Kaggle version currently and will include it in this repository.
+Paperspace will come after if i'm able to claim a free GPU instance.

 # Changes from [Nolan Aatama's](https://github.com/nolanaatama) original [sd-1click-colab](https://github.com/nolanaatama/sd-1click-colab)